Clash: Artifacts of Chaos: Gameplay

-Like the previous titles of the series, the gameplay of Clash: Artifacts of Chaos is centered around unarmed melee combat.
+Like the previous titles of the series, the gameplay of Clash: Artifacts of Chaos is centered on unarmed melee combat.
 While its two predecessors used exclusively a first-person perspective during gameplay sequences, the third installment plays mostly in third-person perspective.
 First person is limited to brief sequences which can lead to the execution of finisher attacks.

 Combat against intelligent beings can be preceded by a round of the Ritual, a dice game that grants a tactical advantage to the winner from a range of options, such as an extra ally or a fog cloud opaque only to the adversary.

 For the first time in the series, the game features a character customization system including attributes to increase when leveling up and combat stances to unlock, such as the Spear stance which grants long reach attacks.

-Another innovation to the series is the maze-like world design: instead of maps divided by loading screens, Clash: Artifacts of Chaos takes place in a semi open world inspired by Bloodborne.
+Another innovation to the series is the maze-like world design: instead of maps divided by loading screens, Clash: Artifacts of Chaos takes place in a semi-open world inspired by Bloodborne.